 Other Things to Consider

 Then there is the “human element.”
 Have mistakes happened regarding vaccines?
 Sure they have.
 Have people been made sick by vaccines in the past?
 Of course.
 But have a lot of people benefited from vaccines?
 Absolutely.
 See?
 There are two sides to this coin on several different levels.

 Many “pro-vaccination” people will bring up polio as an excellent case for vaccines.
 It’s true.
 The vaccine for polio did wonders.
-But that’s not really the argument from those who are “anti-vaxx.”
-Their case usually surrounds what we have addressed so far, and the number of shots people are receiving now.
+But that’s not the argument from those who are “anti-vax.”
+Their case usually surrounds what we have addressed so far and the number of shots people are receiving now.
 And you know what?
 They have a good point.

 The answers to these questions will likely be different from person to person because every body is different.
 Bioaccumulation (for example), which is the gradual accumulation of toxic substances in the body, should always be considered.
 But some people can handle it better than others.
 Again, compared to some of what we passively ingest anyway, what we find in vaccines is substantially less and relatively well-tolerated.
 However, I understand the position of not adding to the pile if we can help it.
 Similarly, while the immune system is fantastic, it can also be overwhelmed as these toxins collect in our tissue.
 Also, not a good thing.

 So, let me say that if you’re on the fence, that’s okay and totally understandable.
 You’re not weird for wanting more facts or wanting to avoid the “fight” between anti and pro-vaccine crowds.
 It can be overwhelming because it’s a lot to consider.
 As I have said in previous articles on the topic, it’s hard to argue with the parents of the children impacted by getting a simple shot (or too many).